w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 inefficient, and error-prone due to the levels of offline coordination required and, therefore, the propensity to bundle many upgrades into one large-scale event.

-By using Wasm in Substrate (the framework powering Polkadot, Kusama, and many connecting chains), parachains are given the ability to upgrade their runtime (a chain's "business logic") without hard forking.
+The usage of [WebAssembly](./learn-wasm.md) in the Polkadot SDK (the framework powering Polkadot, Kusama and their respective parachains), give the relay chain, its parachains, as well as any other standalone solo chains built with the Polkadot SDK the ability to upgrade their runtime (the chain's "business logic") without a hard fork of the respective network.

 Rather than encoding the runtime in the nodes,
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} nodes contain a WebAssembly [execution host](learn-polkadot-host).
 They maintain consensus on a very low-level and well-established instruction set.
-Upgrades can be small, isolated, and very specific by deploying Wasm on-chain and having nodes auto-enact the new logic at a particular block height.
+Upgrades can be small, isolated, and very specific by deploying WebAssembly on-chain and having nodes auto-enact the new logic at a particular block height.

 The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} runtime is stored on the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} blockchain itself.